nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 ### Sentence Lengths

-Next we'll examine the length of each record in our textual data set.
+Next we'll examine the length of each record in the reviews.

 First let's calculate the number of words per review, and store them in their own column: